crazy-max/docker-matomo/README.md

 ### Redis cache

-To use [Redis as a cache](https://matomo.org/faq/how-to/faq_20511/) (useful if your Matomo environment consists of multiple servers), add this to your config.ini.php :
+To use [Redis as a cache](https://matomo.org/faq/how-to/faq_20511/) (useful if your Matomo environment consists of multiple servers), add this to your config.ini.php:

 ```
 [Cache]